aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/delete/_index.md

 ## Cloud SDK Family

-Using an SDK (API client) is the quickest way for a developer to speed up the development.
+Using an SDK is the quickest way for a developer to speed up the development.
 An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs.

 The following set of **Code Examples** for various SDKs demonstrates how to use this REST API in your projects: